 How to Check Your Vehicle’s Oil Level

 You should check your car’s oil at least once a month to make sure that there’s enough oil and that it isn’t contaminated.
 Oil reduces the friction in your engine and keeps it running smoothly.
 When you check your oil, if it is dirty or smells of gasoline, it’s time for your oil to be changed.
 You should also check the levels using the oil dipstick – if you’re oil is clean but only reaches the “Add” part of the dipstick, you’ll need to add more oil.

 Some European vehicles don’t have an oil dipstick.
-If you can’t find one on your vehicle, check the owner’s manual for the proper way to check your oil.
+If you can’t find one on your vehicle, check the owner’s manual for how to check your oil.

 The process for how to check your oil is simple and involves using the dip stick to see levels and test quality.
 To find out whether your vehicle needs oil, follow these steps:

 Pull out the dip stick and wipe it off on a clean, lint-free rag.

 Be sure the engine is cold (or has been off for at least ten minutes) before you check the oil.
 The location of the oil dipstick depends on whether your vehicle has an in-line engine (rear-wheel drive) as shown here.

 If you have a transverse engine (front-wheel drive) your dipstick should be located near the front of the engine, as shown here.

 If the dipstick gets stuck on the way in, turn it around.
 The pipe it fits into is curved, and the metal stick bends naturally in the direction of the curve if you put it back in the way it came out.